tchoo-oracle/jms-livelabs-staging/oci-library/oci-hol/java-management-lifecycle-management/introduction/introduction.md

 # Introduction

-## About the Lifecycle Management
+## About the Java Runtime Lifecycle Management

-Lifecycle Management (LCM) is a part of JMS reporting and management infrastructure.
-JMS enables Users to observe and manage the use of Java SE (on-premises or in the Cloud) by utilizing LCM operations such as Removing or Updating Java Runtimes.
+Lifecycle Management (LCM) is a part of JMS's reporting and management infrastructure.
+JMS enables users to observe and manage the lifecycles of their Java SE runtimes (on-premises or in the Cloud) by performing LCM operations such as Removing Java Runtimes.

 As a customer, you can:
   * View and Identify the Java Runtimes.
-  * Update or Upgrade the outdated Java Runtimes.
   * Remove unwanted Java Runtimes.
   * View and understand various status and logs related to LCM work requests.